Riverfront Plaza (Jacksonville)

-Development
+History

-Following demolition of the complex in July, 2019 there were numerous ideas regarding redevelopment and extended discussions.
+Following demolition of the complex in July 2019, there were numerous ideas regarding redevelopment and extended discussions.

 Design competition

-The project from Perkins & Will was identified as the winning plan in late July of 2021.
+The project from Perkins & Will was identified as the winning plan in late July 2021.

 Agreement was finally reached on a plan and construction began in July 2023 nearly four years after the Landing property was cleared.

 Construction

 Phase 1A

-The first job began in July, 2023 and involved removing part of Independent Drive and rerouting traffic to Hogan Street.
+The first job began in July 2023, and involved removing part of Independent Drive and rerouting traffic to Hogan Street.
 It was completed in late 2023.

 Phase 1B

-The second job of phase 1 began in January 2024 and required replacing the bulkhead on the St. Johns River and the Riverwalk itself, then constructing the Cafe building with a playground for children on top.
+The second job of phase 1 began in January 2024 and required replacing the bulkhead on the St. Johns River and the Riverwalk itself, then constructing the pavilion building with a playground for children on top.
 The last part of phase 1 is the event lawn, a large grass area for concerts & festivals.
-Projected completion is third or fourth quarter of 2025.
+The plaza also connects to the Jacksonville Center for the Performing Arts.
+Projected completion was third or fourth quarter of 2025.